kimmykokonut/dumpling-api/README.md

 - Manage one-to-many and many-to-many relationships
 - Build a front end React client to consume this webapi[link to come]
 - Manage dotenv
-- Set up admin and user accounts
+- Set up admin and user accounts and manage user permissions

-ToDo:
+### A User can:
-- WebApi-user auth here or React?
+- Register for an account
-- Allow user to have crud for origin and tag? (more endpoints)
+- Sign in
-- Link m:m Tag to Dumpling
+- Sign out
-...then
+- See dumpling data
-- Build react client
+- Create, edit and delete created dumplings

 ### SQL Database
 ![Database diagram](./dumplings/static/dumplings/images/sql.png)